msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - _Extra flow_: ["siren mirror"](extra/siren%20mirror/), a `'mirror' device` study case.
  - _Extra flow_: ["test devices"](extra/test%20devices) with some examples of device tests
  - _Extra flow_: ["tuyaTRIGGER-minimal"](extra/tuyaTRIGGER%20for%20node-red%20users),  downsizing of TuyaTIGGER, adds one-way remote and voice control to node-red.
 Use it alone, not for home automation.

+- **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.

 ### configuration